dotnet/docs/docs/samples-and-tutorials/index.md

 **[Expression Trees](../csharp/expression-trees.md)**

-This sample demonstrates the use of Expression Trees to solve problems.
+This sample demonstrates many of the problems that can be solved by using Expression Trees.
 The [completed sample](https://github.com/dotnet/docs/tree/master/samples/csharp/expression-trees) is available in the dotnet/docs repository on GitHub.

 **LINQ Samples**